EmmetMcDonagh/EmmetMcDonagh/README.md

 ### Hi there 👋 I am a student in ATU- completing the Higher Diploma in Software Development programme.
 Some of the projects for the course are contained in the following repositories.

+Computational-Thinking-With-Algorithms-Project-2020 Benchmarking sorting algorithms in Python.
+Reviewing various comparison and non-comparison sorting algorithms, describing how each algorithm works and considering concepts such as their time and space complexities, performance and stability.

+Web-Applications-Development-Project-2019 A simple website using HTML5, CSS, JavaScript and the JavaScript library D3 for some basic data visualisations.
+Linked pages and user login.

 <!--
 **EmmetMcDonagh/EmmetMcDonagh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.